 The best part was as soon as I could drive my licensing test, I was able to take my girlfriends for a ride.
 That kept me busy for a while.
 In 1974 I sold the Scramble and upgraded to a Norton 850.
 I decided that I needed to rebel from the line of Honda’s, and I never regretted that decision.
 What a beautiful and sexy bike.
 I loved that bike and rode it from one end of Canada to the other in two different summers.
 In 1974 I rode for two months and over 9000 miles from Winnipeg to St. John’s Newfoundland and back.
 In the summer of 1976, I rode with my new wife from Winnipeg to Vancouver as part of our extended honeymoon.

-Since then I have owned two Honda ST1100 Pan Europeans while living in Bali and now that I am living back in Canada I have become the proud owner of a Pearl Blue 2004 Honda ST1300, a Blue and Gold 2008 Suzuki GSX1300R Hayabusa and a Nebulous Black 2010 Honda Gold Wing.
+I have owned two Honda ST1100 Pan Europeans while living in Bali.
+Back in Canada, I became the proud owner of a Pearl Blue 2004 Honda ST1300 and a Blue and Gold 2008 Suzuki GSX1300R Hayabusa.

 Continue with Motorcycle Byways